patil215/resumod/README.md

 This is an extremely simple, lightweight resume custom resume template.
-Its main feature is that it allows you to modularly define items in your resume, and then dynamically reorder or only include certain ones based on a config variable - letting you easily create resumes of the same resume.
+Its main feature is that it allows you to modularly define items in your resume, and then dynamically reorder or only include certain ones based on a config variable - letting you easily create arbitrary variations of the same resume.

 ## Motivation